 1. Stick to a consistent premise or format for your YouTube channel

-Most great YouTube channels or series can be summed up in 5 seconds:
+Most great YouTube channels or series can be summed up in five seconds:

-On the flipside, many YouTube channels struggle to gain traction because they treat their YouTube channel as a place to upload all their video content, rather than as a home for a consistent video series.
+On the flipside, many YouTube channels and content creators struggle to gain traction, because they treat their YouTube channel as a place to upload all their video content, rather than as a home for a consistent video series.

 Consistency is the foundation for success on YouTube—without it, you might be able to capture attention, but you won’t be able to keep it.

-YouTube channels that find their consistency are able to sustainably grow their subscriber base and viewership because it makes it easier for people to decide to watch more of their content and subscribe to their channel.
+YouTube creators that find their consistency are able to sustainably grow their subscriptions and viewership because it makes it easier for people to decide to watch more of their content and subscribe to their channel.

 The First We Feast channel embodies the kind of consistency we’re talking about—celebrities eating food—with multiple series that are essentially variations of the same premise.

-Below, you can see how this consistency feeds their subscriber growth over time.
-Whenever a video is lucky enough to “go viral”, it actually has a better shot at converting each fleeting viewer into a lasting subscriber because of the stickiness of the premise and the consistency they can find across the rest of the channel’s content.
+Below, you can see how this consistency feeds its subscriber growth over time.
+Whenever a video is lucky enough to go viral, it actually has a better shot at converting each fleeting viewer into a lasting subscriber, because of the stickiness of the premise and the consistency they can find across the rest of the channel’s content.

 If you want to deviate from your core premise, it’s best to do it on a separate YouTube channel to avoid undermining your own efforts.
 First We Feast, for example, is owned by Complex, which has a very different focus and audience.
 The channels are connected under the Featured Channels tab, but otherwise, they don’t really intersect.